turbot/terraform-provider-turbot/website/docs/index.html.markdown

 ### Credentials file

-The Turbot provider credentials can be authenticated using the Turbot credentials file.
+The Turbot Guardrails provider credentials can be authenticated using the Guardrails credentials file.
 In this case you need to add the provider information in the Terraform configuration file.
-By default Turbot stores your `credentials.yml` file at a default location - `.config/turbot/`.
+By default Guardrails stores your `credentials.yml` file at a default location - `.config/turbot/`.

 **Example (Using your default profile)**